jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 **40 to 60 pages**
 --->

+What a Micro-library is.
+What motivates the trend?
+This library has a fairly small set of functionality, it isn't a general purpose do-everything library like jQuery so its size will be looked at more critically if it is too large.
+Micro library is the current gold standard for compactness.
+Still, have a lot to do in not very much code.

 Relationship between type of a node and its purpose in the document.
 Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
 This structure may be carefully designed but ultimately a looser interpretation of the